skellis46/slipbox/improvisation and the threshold of the self.md

 - Documentation appears as an active agent.

 weave methods in here.

+> Disorders of basic self-awareness have recently come to be explored in detail by means of an extensive, phenomenologically based interview (Examination of Anomalous Self-Experience, EASE).

+> -- Thomas Fuchs and Jann E. Schlimme, [-@fuchs-2009-embodiment]

 how did I go about this:
 - period of dancing (see below) in practice (including self reporting)